 Archived: Quick Start Guide for Ready-to-Fly Vehicles¶

 The article is out of date (3DR replaced APM2.x with Pixhawk and the kits come with everything configured out of the box).
-In addition, 3DR provides its own detailed usage instructions for all RTF vehicles in the Support page (e.g. Iris+, Solo, X8, Aero-M).
+In addition, 3DR no longer supplies hardware described in this article (including Iris+, Solo, X8, Aero-M).